Sensory Loss in Older People

 As an individual:

-• Utilise body language and facial expression when you speak, providing context
+• Utilise body language and facial expressions when you speak, providing context.

-• Certain phrases may be harder to hear, so try to come up with a different way of saying something if a person is having trouble understanding you
+• Certain phrases may be harder to hear, so if a person is having trouble understanding you, try devising a different way of saying something.

-• Keep in mind that facial hair, eating or chewing, and having your hands in front of your face will make it more difficult for the person to understand you
+• Remember that facial hair, eating or chewing and having your hands in front of your face will make it more difficult for the person to understand you.

 • Reduce other distractions that may be present in the room.